Pest control services

 Your council is usually only able to help you get rid of certain pests

 Every council varies in the pest control service it provides.
-Belfast City Council will provide a free control service for most pests.
+Belfast City Council provides a free control service for most pests.
 Other councils will simply provide advice, or control for a fee.
 It is best to check pest control provision of your local council by contacting your council.

 Typically, councils will help you to get rid of some or all of the following: